On Jacobian group arithmetic for typical divisors on curves: Operations on typical and semi-typical divisors

-\begin{proposition} Let $C$ be arbitrary, and consider typical divisors $D,D'$ of degrees $d,d'$ (both $\geq g$, as usual), described by elements $F \in W^{d+g}_D, G \in W^{d+g+1}_D$ and $F' \in W^{d'+g}_{D'}, G' \in W^{d'+g+1}_{D'}$.
-For $N \geq d+d'+g-1$, the following algorithm will either fail or succeed, and, if it succeeds, will correctly compute $W^N_{D+D'}$.
-Success of the algorithm guarantees that (i) $D,D'$ were disjoint to begin with, and (ii) $D+D'$ is semi-typical. \begin{enumerate} \item[Algorithm:] \item Compute column-echelon matrices whose columns represent bases for $W^N_D$ and $W^N_{D'}$, respectively.
-For example, if $N = d+3g+i$ with $i \geq 0$, one can start with a basis for $W^N_D$ obtained from $FW^{2g+i} \directsum GW^{2g-1}$ as in~\eqref{equation2.9}, write the basis as columns, and then ``column reduce'' the resulting matrix into echelon form; if $N < d+3g$, one can compute the column-reduced matrix for the larger space $W^{d+3g}_D$, and select the first $N-d-g+1$ columns. \item[Note:] If $D,D'$ are merely semi-typical, but we have access nonetheless to column-echelon bases for the spaces $W^N_D$ and $W^N_{D'}$, then we can still use these spaces and proceed to the next step. \item Using the matrix for $W^N_D$, reduce the columns coming from the matrix for $W^N_{D'}$ to representatives in $W^{d+g-1} \isomorphic W^N/W^N_D$.
+\emph{Algorithm:} \begin{enumerate} \item Compute column-echelon matrices whose columns represent bases for $W^N_D$ and $W^N_{D'}$, respectively.
+For example, if $N = d+3g+i$ with $i \geq 0$, one can start with a basis for $W^N_D$ obtained from $FW^{2g+i} \directsum GW^{2g-1}$ as in~\eqref{equation2.9}, write the basis as columns, and then ``column reduce'' the resulting matrix into echelon form; if $N < d+3g$, one can compute the column-reduced matrix for the larger space $W^{d+3g}_D$, and select the first $N-d-g+1$ columns.
+(Note: If $D,D'$ are merely semi-typical, but we have access nonetheless to column-echelon bases for the spaces $W^N_D$ and $W^N_{D'}$, then we can still use these spaces and proceed to the next step.) \item Using the matrix for $W^N_D$, reduce the columns coming from the matrix for $W^N_{D'}$ to representatives in $W^{d+g-1} \isomorphic W^N/W^N_D$.
 This yields a matrix $M$ of size $d \times (N-d'-g+1)$, whose columns represent the reduction modulo $I_D$ of the basis of $W^N_{D'}$, ordered by increasing degree (of the original basis element, not of the reduction). \item If the leftmost $d\times d$ submatrix of $M$ is not invertible (easily seen during the linear algebra, e.g., by carrying out Gaussian elimination), then return ``fail''.
 This is because the leftmost $d$ columns of $M$ represent the map from $W^{d+d'+g-1}_{D'}$ to $\Raff/I_D \isomorphic W^{d+d'+g-1}/W^{d+d'+g-1}_D \isomorphic W^{d+g-1}$. \item Otherwise, compute an echelon basis for the kernel of $M$.
 This will consist of column vectors of the form $(*,\dots, 1, 0, \dots)^{\mathbf{T}}$ with at least $d$ initial entries before the final nonzero entry $1$.
-By taking the corresponding linear combinations of the previous ordered basis for $W^N_{D'}$, convert the basis for $\ker M$ into a basis for $W^N_{D+D'}$, ordered by increasing pole at $\Pinf$.
-Return ``succeed'' alongside the basis for $W^N_{D+D'}$. \end{enumerate} \end{proposition}
+By taking the corresponding linear combinations of the previous ordered basis for $W^N_{D'}$, convert the basis for $\ker M$ into a basis for $W^N_{D+D'}$, ordered by increasing degree.
+Return ``succeed'', along with the basis for $W^N_{D+D'}$. \end{enumerate} \end{proposition}